johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

 KEY / VALUE pairs will be implemented as strings

-Values and Keys will be truncated at a size defined by C storage.
+Values and Keys will be truncated at a size defined by the users C storage.
 The user will need to handle any errors caused by truncation